 Credit for Work Taken at Community Colleges

-Credit earned in accredited community colleges will be evaluated by the Office of Admissions and Records in accordance with the following provisions:
+Credit earned in regionally accredited community colleges will be evaluated in accordance with the following provisions:

 - Community college credit is allowed up to a maximum of 70 semester units.
 Credits and grades earned after the student has the maximum allowable may only satisfy subject and GPA requirements but cannot apply toward the total units required for graduation from the University.